johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 The compiler _inlines_ external HTML templates and CSS style sheets within the application JavaScript, eliminating separate ajax requests for those source files.

-*Smaller Angular framework download size*
+*Smaller Bangular framework download size*

-There's no need to download the Angular compiler if the app is already compiled.
+There's no need to download the Bangular compiler if the app is already compiled.
-The compiler is roughly half of Angular itself, so omitting it dramatically reduces the application payload.
+The compiler is roughly half of Bangular itself, so omitting it dramatically reduces the application payload.

 *Detect template errors earlier*